ialxn/JEOL_eds/README.md

          # Do the processing of the subset.
 Here print total X-ray intensity.
          print(subset.map().sum())

 # Extract Cu Kalpha map of all even frames.
 >>>> m = dc.map(interval=(7.9, 8.1),
                 energy=True,
                 frames=range(0, dc.dcube.shape[0], 2))

 # Cu Kalpha map of frames 0..10.
-Frames are aligned using
+Frames are aligned using frame 5 as reference.
-# frame 5 as reference.
-Wiener filtered frames are used to
-# calculate the shifts.
+# Wiener filtered frames are used to calculate the shifts.
-# Verbose output
+# Verbose output.
 >>>> m = dc.map(interval=(7.9, 8.1),
                 energy=True,
                 frames=[5,0,1,2,3,4,6,7,8,9,10],